 5. Employee Challenge

 Hold an employee challenge about spreading kindness and love.
-The annual Random Acts of Kindness week falls on February 11-18 in 2020.
+The annual Random Acts of Kindness Day falls on February 17, 2021.
 Employees can sign up and spread joy with their office colleagues with daily challenges.

 6. Office Games and Fun